ibhatta17/Deep-Learning/Income_Bracket_Classification_in_Tensorflow/README.md

-# # Classification Exercise

-# We'll be working with some California Census Data, we'll be trying to use various features of an individual to predict what class of income they belogn in (>50k or <=50k).
+The objective of thus project is to predict what class of income they belogn in (>50k or <=50k) using some California Census Data.
-#
-# Here is some information about the data:
+Here is some information about the data:

 # <table>
 # <thead>